TheBubbleWorks/TheBubbleWorks_RaspberryPi_BLE_GPIO_Server/INSTALL.md

 These install instructions guide you thru setting up the system packages and the demo source code.

 By starting with the same Raspbian image (linked below) and then by following the instructions on this page you should have a setup that as identical to mine.
-(Dependong on your Bluetooth LE dongle)
+(Depending on your Bluetooth LE dongle)